LOOSE-LIPS/loose-lips-2.0/src/routes/blog/matt-barbier-tetrahedron-with-rotation-violin-carrier-records/index.md

   - >-
     imported/matt-barbier-tetrahedron-with-rotation-violin-carrier-records/image962.jpeg
 description: >-
-  A musical exploration of Platonic solids inspired by Tristan Duke&#39;s abrasion holograms.
+  A musical exploration of Platonic solids inspired by Tristan Duke's abrasion holograms.
 Performed on violin.
-In Duke&rsquo;s holography practice, lights reflect off of the intersections of hand etched circles to form floating geometric images in space.
-In his works, Barbier transcribes these holographic shapes into a lush sonic landscape using Plato&rsquo;s five geometrically pure polyhedrons, [...]Read More...
+In Duke’s holography practice, lights reflect off of the intersections of hand etched circles to form floating geometric images in space.
+In his works, Barbier transcribes these holographic shapes into a lush sonic landscape using Plato’s five geometrically pure polyhedrons, [...]Read More...
 published: true
 tags: premiere
 featured: false